kelektiv/node.bcrypt.js/README.md

 ## Dependencies

 * NodeJS
-* OpenSSL (Development Libraries (header files) for compilation)
- * For Windows you'll need http://slproweb.com/products/Win32OpenSSL.html installed to the default location of `C:\OpenSSL-Win32`
-  * When installing OpenSSL, you must tell it to put DLLs in `The Windows system directory` to avoid `The specified module could not be found.` errors.
-  * Please note that for this to build properly you'll need the Normal version of OpenSSL-Win<arch>, not the Light version.
-The reason for this is that we need to be able to compile the code using the header files that exist in the Normal version.
-  * For 64 bit use the 64 bit version and install to `C:\OpenSSL-Win64`
 * `node-gyp`
  * Please check the dependencies for this tool at: https://github.com/TooTallNate/node-gyp/
   * Windows users will need the options for c# and c++ installed with their visual studio instance.